 A 1.5 hour warm-up period on the meet equipment plus minimum of 30 minutes of general warm up must be provided for the visiting team(s) prior to the competition.
 All head coaches must agree on a shorter warm-up period.
+The warm-up period must be consistent for the competing teams.
 Only the eligible participants, including substitutes, may warm-up on the meet apparatus.